Brexit spark. Number of students taking up politics degrees has increased dramatically and set off interest in politics amongst students.

 It is this division and drama that has given more students the reason and drive to pursue a career in politics.

-In the last three years, there has been a sharp increase of 28% in the number of students applying for politics-based degree.
+In the last three years, there has been a sharp increase of 28% in the number of students applying for politics-based degree according to the BBC.

 This shows that Brexit is a topic which has created a divide, whilst also acting as a catalyst for students to get more involved in politics and the rise in applications is certainly a sign that young people are becoming more politically engaged.